Registration period lottery:

 Lecturer:

 Sarah Herrmann is a cultural scientist.
-Her love of data and surveys developed during her studies (EUKliD/ minor in sociology) and was reinforced by her work in the methods laboratory of the House of Competence.
+Her love for data and surveys developed during her studies (EUKliD/ minor subject sociology) and was strengthened by her work in the methods laboratory of the House of Competence.
 With parallel further training as a systemic consultant, she also works as a coach in various contexts.
 She is currently working as a research assistant at the interface of the House of Competence (HOC) and the quality management of the KIT on the conception of a data literacy module “survey@kit” for students in the field of surveys.

 Michael Mäs is a proud sociologist.
 His research deals with complex systems such as social networks on the Internet, which he investigates using formal approaches and quantitative methods of social research (surveys, network analysis, laboratory and field experiments).
 He publishes in the fields of sociology, economics, physics, biology and computer science, among others.